 When a patient is unfortunately diagnosed with cancer, our care coordinators will contact the patient around the 3 month mark to ensure they are aware of the support available and will be a point of contact for these patients, should they need any primary care level support.
 They will also contact these patients between 9 to 12 months after their diagnosis to book them in for a review with their GP.

-How to get in contact with a Care Coordinator:
+How to get in contact with a care coordinator

 If you have an open fast track referral and do not know what is happening, please begin by contacting the hospital for an update.
 If you are unable to contact them or unable to get an update, let a receptionist at your GP surgery know and a care coordinator will look into this for you and give you an update as soon as they can.